apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 | No, we are happy with Airflow |   174 | 85.71 |
 | Yes                           |    29 | 14.29 |

-Nearly 1 out of 7 users is considering migrating to other workflow engine.
+Nearly 1 out of 7 users is considering migrating to other workflow engines.
 Their decision is usually justified by need of **easier workflow writing experience** (12.32%), **better UI/UX** and **faster scheduler** (8.37% both).

 While the first point may be addressed by (TaskFlow API)[link] in Airflow 2.0 the other two are definitely addressed in the new major version.
 And the early feedback from 2.0 users seems to be confirming it.

 The alternative engines considered by users are mainly Prefect and Argo.
-Some participants mentioned also Luigi, Kubeflow or custom solutions.
+Some participants also mentioned Luigi, Kubeflow or custom solutions.